-Children need healthy food to grow and succeed, yet 200,000 kids in New Jersey don’t have adequate access to nutritious meals.
+Children need healthy food to grow and succeed, yet more than 175,000 kids in New Jersey don’t have adequate access to nutritious meals.
 CFBNJ’s work feeding children is an investment in their bright futures, providing them with opportunities to reach their full potential and laying the right foundations to break the cycle of poverty.

 If you are from a school, nonprofit organization, after-school program, or faith-based organizations that’s interested in implementing the Family Pack program, click here.